jfkonecn/oncokb/REFACTORING_SUMMARY.md

 5. **Documentation**: Add comprehensive JavaDoc to all DTO classes
 6. **Hibernate Batch Configuration**: Configure Hibernate for optimal batch processing
 7. **Transaction Management**: Add explicit transaction boundaries for better control
+8. **Caching**: Implement application-level caching for frequently accessed data
+9. **Async Processing**: Consider async processing for very large datasets

 ## Conclusion

 This refactoring significantly improves the code quality and performance by:

 1. **Replacing raw JSON objects** with strongly-typed DTOs
-2. **Implementing a three-phase approach** for better separation of concerns
+2. **Implementing a four-phase approach** for better separation of concerns
+3. **Adding batch fetch operations** for improved data access performance
-3. **Adding batch save operations** for improved performance
+4. **Adding batch save operations** for improved write performance
-4. **Maintaining backward compatibility** while enabling future enhancements
+5. **Maintaining backward compatibility** while enabling future enhancements

 The code is now more maintainable, type-safe, and performant while preserving all existing functionality.
+The four-phase approach provides a clear separation of concerns and significantly reduces database round trips.